 1. Approach complex vascular problems in new ways

 Cutting off blood flow during surgeries is stressful for the heart and lungs and can cause organ failure and even paralysis.
-In spite of the risks, the technology for open major surgery largely hasn’t changed in decades.
+Despite the risks, the technology for open major surgery largely hasn’t changed in decades.

 Dr. Tillman's retrievable rescue stent is placed with a catheter, and allows blood to flow through the stent while a surgeon repairs a damaged artery.